 Follow the subsequent on screen instructions.
 As with the other options, erase begins as soon as your device is switched on and internet connected.

 Assuming your device has a later version of the iPadOS installed, the message and contact number you enter remain displayed on your iPad after the erase process has completed.
 This is in case your device if subsequently found.

 So, there you have it, a comprehensive look at what options you have with Find my iPad if the worst happens and your devices goes missing.

 Unfortunately, theft and misplacement of mobile devices is becoming more popular.
 This is the main reason why tools such as Find My iPad are developed.

-Before we move on to the next section of this tutorial, there are few loose ends to tie up, mainly around when your missing device is offline:-
+Before we move on to the next section of this tutorial, there are a few loose ends to tie up, mainly around when your missing device is offline:-